-The purpose of this section is to assess the extent of regional transportation system plan implementation over approximately the last decade, and specifically, since the adoption of the year 2035 regional transportation plan in 2006.
+This section assesses the extent of regional transportation plan implementation between the adoption of the year 2035 regional transportation plan in 2006 and the beginning of the VISION 2050 planning process.

 Public Transit

 The regional plan proposed the significant expansion of public transit, a near doubling of transit service by the year 2035.
 The plan recognized that this expansion would require State legislation to create local dedicated transit funding and a renewal of adequate annual State financial assistance to transit, and would be significantly aided by the creation of a regional transit authority (RTA).
 As such action typically only occurs as part of a State biennial budget, the plan assumed no expansion would occur until 2008 upon passage of the State 2007-2009 biennial budget in mid-2007, the first budget following plan adoption.